zkiss/zkiss-mm/_drafts/code-formatting.md

 # Formatting

-One aspect of coding style is the set of formatting rules that govern how the code looks like.
+One aspect of coding conventions are the formatting rules that govern how the code looks like.
 While formatting is mainly aesthetics, when it is the same everywhere, it does have all the benefits of consistency.
 It makes the code easier to read, because it controls its visual appearance.
 It makes each building block of the code look similar to all the other blocks of the same kind.
-Readers can therefore rely on the outline of the code to communicate its structure, which makes it a lot easier to find things.
+The outline of the code therefore communicates its structure, which makes it a lot easier to find things.

 A basic example is indentation.